Academic Classrooms & Studio Spaces

 The Department's Morris B. Belknap, Jr., Dario A. Covi, and Gallery X sponsor significant exhibitions during the academic year.

-The Art History faculty offices for the Department of Fine Arts are housed in Lutz Hall along with a seminar classroom.
+The Art History faculty offices for the Department Art and Design are housed in Lutz Hall along with a seminar classroom.
 The Visual Resources Center, with a continuously expanding collection of digital images covering art, architecture, cultural studies, and other related materials from prehistory through today, and the Print Room, a substantial collection of original prints and drawings accessible to graduate students for study and research are located on the lower level of Lutz Hall.

 Art History Office: 502.852.5914